 Both congress attendees and non-registered visitors to ESR Connect have on-demand access to all recorded ECR 2020 Table Talks, the ECR 2020 Opening and Closing Ceremonies, the EPOS poster system and the congress newspaper, ECR Today.

 If you have registered for the ECR 2020 onsite event in March, you are automatically registered for the ECR 2020 Online congress (July 15-19, 2020) and for the ECR 2021 onsite event in Vienna (March 3-7, 2021).

 All events can be accessed via the ESR Connect platform.

-Please make sure that the ESR MyUserArea account which has been used for your registration has a username and password.
+Please make sure that the ESR MyUserArea account which has been used for your registration has a password.

 To proceed please follow one of the two steps below: